Leon Russell, ‘A Song for You’ (original)

-The truth is, when Leon Russell’s first album came out in February 1970, the only thing we knew about him was that he was the music man behind Joe Cocker’s spasticism; and some of that music, like Cocker’s version of Delta Woman, was pretty darn fine.
+The truth is, when Leon Russell’s first album came out in February 1970, the only thing we knew about him at the time was that he was the music man behind Joe Cocker’s spasticism; and some of that music, like Cocker’s version of Delta Woman, was pretty darn fine.

 What we did know when that eponymous first album was released in 1970 was that on the back cover it said he was assisted in the recording by George Harrison, Ringo Starr, Charlie Watts, Bill Wyman, Eric Clapton, and Stevie Winwood, along with an aristocratic cadre of studio musicians.
 In 1970, that kind of stuff just didn’t happen.
 Stars stuck to their own solar systems.
 This was by far the most impressive assemblage of luminaries on a single album (outstripping even that on Stephen Stills’ first solo LP).
 Know what?
 It might still hold that honor today, ‘The Last Waltz’ and ‘We Are the World’ notwithstanding.

-A year later, he produced and played on the only original song Dylan recorded in a two year period, ‘Watching the River Flow’.
-It’s a great cut, with Leon written all over it.
-Having fun wasn’t usually part of Dylan’s repertoire at that point.
+A year later, he produced and played on the only original song Dylan recorded in a two year period, ‘Watching the River Flow‘.
+Having fun wasn’t usually part of Dylan’s repertoire at that point, but this is a great good-time cut, with Leon written all over it.
 During the same period, Leon was also playing with B.B.
 King, Eric Clapton, George Harrison, and in the Bangladesh concert.